-But unlike an Amazon Echo speaker, these smart displays carry a touchscreen, for showing information as much as telling it out loud.
+Unlike an Amazon Echo speaker, these smart displays carry a touchscreen, for showing as much information, and in some cases more, as telling it out loud.
 Users can cycle through their own personal images, watch videos through an internet browser, or just keep up a handy clock face – because, let's face it, who has a real clock anymore?

-The Show 5 looks set to take the place of the circular Echo Spot, Amazon's smart alarm clock, offering largely the same functionality in a more conventional shape – and at a lower price too.
-But Amazon is also pitching the Show 5 as a general home companion, something to call up how-to videos and recipes as much as setting alarms.
+Amazon is also pitching the Show 5 as a general home companion, something to call up how-to videos and recipes as much as setting alarms.
+Here's what we thought of the Amazon Echo Show 5 (2019).

 - Echo Show 5 vs Echo Spot: which is the smart display to get?

-The Show 5 launched in June and is now available to order for delivery worldwide from Amazon.
+The Amazon Echo Show 5 launched in June 2019 and is available worldwide from Amazon.

-The Echo Show 5 apes the design of the 10-inch Echo Show, except with a more compact 5.5 display, around the size of a smartphone screen – hence the ‘5’ labelling.
+The Echo Show 5 (2019) apes the design of the Echo Show (2018), except with a more compact 5.5-inch display, around the size of a smartphone screen – hence the ‘5’ labeling.

 Whereas most smart displays are compared to tablets, the shape and size of the Show 5 – and its 960 x 480 resolution – means you're not getting much visually that you wouldn't from watching videos on your phone.
 It might be unfair to compare it to a handheld device, but the design choices here seem to be asking for the comparison.

-The Show 5 also features the rounded mesh casing of the previous Show, with physical volume buttons, a mute button for Alexa, and a shutter you can physically slide over the camera lens, for the more privacy minded among you.
+The Show 5's screen is positioned on the front at an angle, while the wedge-shaped back, which houses the speakers, is covered in the same mesh casing of the previous Show, with physical volume buttons, a mute button for Alexa, and a shutter you can physically slide over the camera lens, for the more privacy-minded among you.

 You do also get a micro USB port on the rear, but its intended purpose isn’t immediately clear.
 While it’d be handy to be able to save a plug socket near your bed and charge, for instance, a phone from the Echo Show 5, it’s unlikely you’re going to have a micro USB to micro USB cable, or micro USB to Lightning cable with which to charge an external device.
 A full size, powered USB port would be more useful as a result.